Bribbaree railway station

 Bribbaree is a closed station on the Stockinbingal- Parkes railway line at Bribbaree, New South Wales, Australia.
-It opened in 1916 and closed to passenger services in 1983 and was subsequently demolished.
-This line is a cross-country line connecting the Main South line and the Main West line.
-It is gently graded, and provides an alternative route to the Sydney to Parkes line, which is heavily graded.
+It was opened in 1916, and was closed to passenger services in 1983 and subsequently demolished.

+It is on a gently graded cross-country line connecting the Main South line and the Main West line, which provides an alternative route to the more steeply graded Sydney to Parkes line.